The Acceptance of Effeminates During the Prophet’s Time According to the Ḥadīth

 Muslim, Ibn al-Ḥajjāj al-Naysabūrī. al-Musnad al-Saḥīḥ al-Mukhtaṣar min al-Sunan.
 Riyadh: Dar Taybah, 2006.

 Oxford Learner Dictionaries, “Effeminate,” accessed May 25, 2020. https://www.oxfordlearnersdictionaries.com/definition/english/effeminate?q=effeminate.

 Rowson, E. K. “The Effeminates of Early Medina.”
 Journal of the American Oriental Society 111 (4), 671–693. doi: 10.2307/603399

 Syed Azharul Asriq.
 Nabi Lut melawan LGBT, Nabi Syuib melawan kapitalis.
 Selangor: Must Read Sdn Bhd, 2017.

 How to Cite

 In general, reusing or reproducing substantial portions of al-Burhān content requires permission.
 This includes the use of text, figures, tables, multimedia content, and any other material published in any issues of al-Burhān Journal of Qur'an and Sunnah Studies.
 For some instances, al-Burhān may make its content freely viewable; however, such material may require permission for reuse.
-To seek permission, please review the information below.
+To seek permission, please contact the editorial.